 Founded in 1776, and property of the same family since 1819, Champagne Louis Roederer is today one of the last major champagne houses to be an independent family affair.
 The annual production of its wines (Brut Premier, Carte Blanche, Brut Vintage, Rosé Vintage, Blanc de Blancs, Cristal, Cristal Rosé) represents just over three million bottles, distributed to 100 countries worldwide.
 In 1974, almost 200 years after the establishment of the Champagne house of Louis Roederer and 100 years after the creation of Cristal, Jean-Claude Rouzaud decided to create the Cristal Rosé cuvée.
 To achieve this, he selected old-vine Pinot Noir grapes using massal selection, which involves propagation from the vineyard’s most successful plants.

 Cristal is a blend of Grand Crus from the Montagne de Reims, the Marne Valley and the Côte des Blancs.
-The wine is aged for six years in the cellars and left for a minimum of eight months after disgorging to attain the perfect maturity.

 Perfect with white fish such as monk fish, and white meats.

 JamesSuckling.com: 98 POINTS

 September 2, 2019, James Suckling

 “Such attractive, fresh, floral aromas here with fine bread, hints of white almonds and a lemon edge.
 White cherries and strong, chalky minerals, too.
 The palate has a very composed feel.
 Seamless and quite silky texture with effortless length and flow.
 Very fluid and composed.
 Very late, warming almond flavors.
 This is very long and smooth with a velvety finish.
 Super long pinot weight.
 Resolved and drinkable, but will age so well.”